astramieri/aws-cloud-practitioner/docs/database/rds_basics.md

 RDS stands for **Relational Database Service**.

-RDS is a managed DB service for DB that will use SQL as a query language
+RDS is a managed DB service for DB that will use SQL as a query language.

 RDS allows you to create different relational databases:
 - Postgres